 Officers

 Under the JVSHA, a Coordination Committee acts as the principal management body of the joint venture between Transredes, Enron and Shell and consequently provides overall supervision and direction of GTB.
 During the period from December 1994 until the fourth anniversary of the commencement of commercial operations (the “Initial Period”), the Coordination Committee consists of six representatives of which Transredes has the ability to nominate three representatives, and Shell and Enron jointly have the ability to nominate the remaining three.
 The Coordination Committee acts by unanimous vote of its members.
-During the Initial Period, the parties are to appoint a nominee designated by Transredes as the chairman of the Coordination Committee and a nominee of Enron as the lead developer of the project.
+During the Initial Period, the parties are to appoint a nominee designated by Transredes to serve as the chairman of the Coordination Committee and a nominee of Enron, as the lead developer, to serve as the project director of the project.

 Under the JVSHA, the chairman of the Coordination Committee is to act as the chairman of the Board and the project director is appointed by the Board to act as the chief executive officer of GTB.
 The project director has the power and authority and the responsibility to manage and control the day-to-day business of the joint venture.